geshan/geshan.github.com/source/_posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.markdown

 ## Conclusion

 There you go running a Laravel app on Google cloud run was pretty easy.
-You have even got test running on Github with Github actions.
-Hope it helps.
+You have even got the test running on Github with Github actions.
+I Hope it helps.
 To do a CI/CD approach you can check this [post](https://medium.com/google-cloud/simplifying-continuous-deployment-to-cloud-run-with-cloud-build-including-custom-domain-setup-ssl-22d23bed5cd6), it shows deployment using Cloud build.
 As the same container is running for local and production (Google Cloud Run) environment you don't need to learn a new framework to go Serverless.
+All the code is open source in [this](https://github.com/geshan/laravel6-on-google-cloud-run) github repo.

 > Any containerized web app can be run on Google Cloud Run, it is a great service.